apojomovsky/cuatro_en_linea/README.md

 ```
 strategies = (
 	ClosestToWinColumn,
-	MySuperDuperStrategy,
+	SuperDuperStrategy,
 	TheBestStrategyEver
 )
 ```
 - A minimum of three strategies are needed in order to run a tournament, an exception will be raised otherwise
 - After filling the list with the desired strategies to play, save the file and run the script in the following way:
 ```
+$ cd game/
-alexis@alexis-ThinkPad:~/cuatro_en_linea/game$ python run_tournament.py
+$ python run_tournament.py
 ```
 - The all the matches will run automatically at this point, one after the other.
-- After all the matches have run, a table with the results of each of them will, followed by a summary with the score earned by each of the strategies and the name of the winner.
+- After all the matches have run, a table with the results of each of them will be displayed, followed by a summary with the score earned by each of the strategies and the name of the winner.
 You can see an example below:
 ```
 Results table:
 Player1                     Player2                     Winner